Stiebel Eltron Tempra

 - You have to register to be eligible for the warranty, AND the warranty is only valid if a licensed professional installs the unit.

-Based on our testing, the best budget pick for an electric tankless water heater AND the best point-of-use heater is the Rheem RTEX-13.
+Based on our investigation, the best budget pick for an electric tankless water heater AND the best point-of-use heater is the Rheem RTEX-13.
 Why do we love this heater?
 Notably for its $300 price tag – that’s an absolute bargain and more than $200 cheaper than the smallest Stiebel Eltron heater.

 What’s the catch?
 This unit provides up to 3.17 GPM of water, so it’s more of a point-of-use heater (such as a showerhead heater) than a whole home solution.
 But if that’s all you need, you should be really pleased with the quality of this Rheem heater.